Column Twisted Reed-Solomon Codes as MDS Codes: Column Twisted Reed-Solomon Codes

 \section{Column Twisted Reed-Solomon Codes}

 In this section, we first investigate one-column TRS codes.
-Based on this foundation, we provide necessary and sufficient conditions for two-column TRS codes to be MDS codes, and verify their non-GRS property.
+Building on this foundation, we provide some necessary and sufficient conditions for two-column TRS codes to be MDS, and verify their non-GRS property.
 Below we first give the definition of one-column TGRS codes.

 For distinct $a_i, b, c\in \mathbb{F}_q$, define and

 Denote by $C_1(b,c)$ and $C_1(b,c,\infty)$ linear codes generated by $G_1(b,c)$ and $G_1(b,c,\infty)$ respectively. \begin{lemma} \begin{itemize} \item[(1)] The code $C_1(b,c)$ is MDS if and only if for any $1\leq i_1\leq \cdots \leq i_{k-1}\leq n-1$,